-I started trying Jetpack late last year based on a Tweet I received from Matt Mullenweg from WordPress.
+I started trying Jetpack in 2012 based on a Tweet I received from Matt Mullenweg from WordPress.

 I had always been skeptical of Jetpack for a while because I thought it really only worked with WordPress.com blogs (it’s called Jetpack by WordPress.com), but then I realized my perception was wrong after Matt made the suggestion.
 After installing, I noticed a feature called Publicize and decided to give it a shot.

-Publicize easily connected to my social network accounts and was a breeze to install, but it was missing integration with Google+, which is the network I view to be the most important network for me achieving search rankings.
+Publicize easily connected to my social network accounts and was a breeze to install, but it was missing integration with Google+ at the time, which is the network I view to be the most important network for me achieving search rankings.

 The other thing that I don’t love about Jetpack Publicize was that I appeared to only be able to publish to one Facebook page at a time.
 I could not post to my personal Facebook account + my Facebook fan page at the same time.
 This caused a problem for my Travel Blog, which I want to share with friends and followers (two separate populations).

-If it weren’t for those two factors, I would gladly continue to use Jetpack.
+If it wasn’t for those two factors, I would gladly continue to use Jetpack.
 Fortunately, I found a plugin that does all of these things and more!

 SNAP (Social Networks Auto Poster) is the Best WordPress Plugin for Social Media Auto Posting

-It turns out that there is at least one social media auto posting tool that integrates with Google+, and that is Social Networks Auto Poster (SNAP).
+In 2013 there was at least one social media auto posting tool that integrates with Google+, and that is Social Networks Auto Poster (SNAP).
 I came across this plugin recently and it has solved all of my problems posting my content to social networks.

-The base version of the plugin is free, but you need to pay $49 to get the version that allows you to post to Google+.
+The SNAP API Run-Time/base version of the plugin is $49 per year to get the version that allows you to post to Google+.
 I gladly upgraded to this version and have never looked back.

 While I plan to do a full dedicated review of this plugin in the future, I will let you know what sets this plugin apart from the others: